JenPych/FinalProject/Project2_SalesPrediction/README_SALESPRED.md

 We did this considering in real life scenario, choosing to advertise in multiple platform will definitely lead to more reach resulting in more sales.
-As newpaper has already been outcasted as a feature, we created an interaction feature as a bonus feature for out ML model.
+As newpaper has already been out-casted as a feature, we created an interaction feature as a bonus feature for out ML model.

 X = df.loc[:, ["TV_radio_interaction", "TV", "radio"]]  # DataFrame 2-Dimension \